Generally, New Zealand has no tax on capital gains.

 For example, an investor might record that he bought a stock for the purpose of receiving a growing dividend income and sold it to preserve his capital.

-From October 01 2015 there is a tax on capital gains on residential properties that are bought and sold within two years.
+From October 01 2015 there is a tax on capital gains (the bright-line test) on residential properties that are bought and sold within five years.
 The tax rate is the same as the seller’s income tax rate.
 Excluded are the family home, death estates or properties sold as part of a relationship property settlement.

 If you hold overseas investments of more than $50,000 then you may be subject to foreign investment income fund rules.
 There is transitional relief from these rules for up to four years for new residents to New Zealand.
 More information is available here.